 Editor’s note: This blog post was last updated on by

-Wherever it is you’re heading to, packing for a cruise holiday is something of a fine art, requiring a certain degree of forward planning to ensure your voyage goes as smoothly as possible.
+Wherever it is you’re heading to, packing for a cruise holiday is something of fine art, requiring a certain degree of forward planning to ensure your voyage goes as smoothly as possible.
 With all the clothing, shoes and other sundries stuffed into your suitcase, space is of the essence, so it’s wise to leave a few things at home so you can maximise room.

 But what about the things you can’t fathom not packing?
 Whether it’s your favourite creature comfort, a tactical snack or something to keep the kids busy, they’re the essentials that take pride of place above everything else in your suitcase.